Dlxyo/IMF-DDI/README.md

   --output pkl/drugbank_event.pkl
 ```
 2.We need to extract external entity information related to drugs involved in training from the downloaded KGs.
 We attempted to extract external entity information from multiple KG files using Drugbank ID and Pubchem ID, and supplemented it with the Drugbank database file.
 For the convenience of reproducing the process described in the article, we directly provide the processed ```.csv``` file(Drugbank/data/drugbank.csv).
-If you need to introduce other KGs, you can supplement the information according to the format of thi
+If you need to introduce other KGs, you can supplement the information according to the format of this.
+All initial representations used in this project are from unimol.
+You can choose to replace them with other molecular representation models that represent three-dimensional information.
 ```
 python utils/drugbank_event_pkl.py \
   --csv data/drugbank.csv \